Car Insurance FAQs

 • An increased chance you’ll make a claim.

 Your insurer will reassess your likelihood to claim, which may increase the amount you pay monthly or annually.
-If you’ve been involved in an accident or your area has received an influx in claims due to a natural disaster, like a cyclone or a bushfire, you are a greater risk to your insurer.
+For example, if you’ve been involved in an accident or your area has received an influx in claims due to a natural disaster, you are a greater risk to your insurer.
 As such, your insurer will adjust your premiums to reflect your likelihood to claim.

-While it may be tempting to hide certain information from your insurer, like an accident or speeding fine, you do have a duty of disclosure to uphold.
+While it may be tempting to hide certain information from your insurer, like an accident or speeding fine, you do have a duty to not make a misrepresentation.
 As such, if you aren’t transparent with your insurer, they may knock back future claims or cancel your cover.

 So, what can you do to combat increasing premiums?

 It’s crucial you’re aware of other policies on the market that could offer better value for your needs and budget.
-Our online comparison tool allows you to compare a range of policies side-by-side in only minutes.
-Here you can compare the difference in policies’ features, benefits, limitations, and premiums.
+Our free comparison tool allows you to compare a range of policies side-by-side in only minutes.
+Here, you can compare the difference in the policies’ features, benefits, limitations and premiums.

 Is motorbike insurance cheaper than car insurance?

-For instance, the cost of both motorbike and car insurance is based on factors like their age, make, model, and any modifications.
-Premiums are also calculated against the driver’s experience, claims history, and the location the vehicle is parked (among other factors).
+For instance, the cost of both motorbike and car insurance is based on factors like driver age and vehicle make, model and modifications.
+Premiums are also calculated against the driver’s experience, claims history and the location the vehicle is parked (among other factors).
 As such, some motorcycles may attract higher policy premiums than some car models and vice versa.

 Does the colour of my car affect my premiums?

-Your vehicle’s colour may impact your premiums, depending on if it’s a flat paint or a more metallic finish.
+Your vehicle’s colour may impact your premiums depending on the type of paint used, such as a flat paint or metallic finish.

-For example, if you drive a car with flat red paint, you won’t necessarily have higher premiums on your insurance.
-However, if it’s a red metallic paint, you may face increased premiums, as unique colours can be harder to source/replace in the event of a claim.
+For example, if you drive a car with flat paint, you won’t necessarily have higher premiums on your insurance.
+However, if it’s a metallic paint, you may face increased premiums, as unique colours can be harder to source or repair should it be damaged.

 Curious about other factors that could impact your premiums?
-See how car insurance is calculated.
+Check out our guide on how car insurance is calculated.

-How do I bring my car insurance premiums down?
+How can I bring my car insurance premiums down?

 There are a few ways you can reduce the cost of your car insurance premiums.
-Firstly, and depending on your situation, you may like to restrict young drivers from using your car.
-In doing so, you may be able to avoid the inexperienced driver excess if you ever need to make a claim on your policy.
+Firstly, and depending on your situation, you could restrict young drivers from using your car.
+By doing this, insurers may consider the policy to be less risky, and the premium may be reduced as a result.

-On top of this, you may be able to reduce your premiums by increasing the amount of excess you pay when you make a claim.
-While this may be helpful in the short-term, just be aware that this increased excess may not be financially viable in the future, especially if you find it difficult to commit to these increased excess amounts.
+You can also increase the amount of excess you pay when you make a claim – many insurers will lower your premiums in exchange for this.
+Just be aware that this increased excess is what you’ll pay if you need to claim, so make sure it’s an affordable amount.
 As such, it’s important you carefully consider your finances and if the additional excess is really worth it.

-Also, if you don’t drive great distances (e.g. less than 15,000 kilometres each year), you may be eligible for a low-kilometre discount on your premiums.
-If you work from home or commute to work via public transport, it is worth talking to your insurer to see if you qualify for this discount.
+Also, if you don’t drive great distances (e.g. less than 15,000 kilometres each year), you may be eligible for a low-kilometre product which could reduce your premiums.
+If you work from home or commute to work via public transport, it could be worth talking to your insurer to see if you qualify for this type of policy.

 Do turbo cars cost more to insure?

-Yes, depending on the make and model of your vehicle, you may pay more to insure such a vehicle.
-This is because turbo cars are high-performance vehicles, and are often associated with risky driving behaviour.
+Yes, depending on the make and model of your vehicle, you may pay more to insure a turbo-version of a car than the same make and model without a fitted turbo charger.
+This is because they’re high-performance vehicles and are often associated with risky driving behaviour.
+It’s also more expensive to repair a vehicle with a turbo charger fitted than a factory-standard car.

 How can I make sure I’m not paying too much for my car insurance?